microsoft/DataLineage/sparklin/Onboarding.md

 Blob Trigger Function App:
 Create new blob trigger function which will get tiggered as and when new blobs will be uploaded by http trigger function app

+Add new Configurations in Function App: datalineagesynapsestrpoc_STORAGE   :   < your new storage account connection string >
+StorageTableName                   :   LineageDetails
+TableName                          :   EventMetadata

 **Processing steps**
 1. App will query EventMetadata table and take all records which are in status of 'Unprocessed'